pgrady3/pgrady3.github.io/_pages/planes.md

     </div>
 </div>
 <div class="caption">
-    I took this shot while in another glider in the same thermal.
-Stabilized in post.
+    A Ventus 2 while thermalling.
+This was shot while flying another glider and stabilized in post-production.
 </div>

 I got my glider pilot's license in high school.
 Since then, I've enjoyed flying gliders at an increasingly competitive level.
 My longest flight is 9.5 hours, and the furthest I've flown is 500 miles, from Califonia to Idaho.
 I've climbed to 18,000 ft, which requires wearing supplemental oxygen systems.
 I've also set 11 Georgia soaring records for speed and distance.